 - 1 clove garlic, minced

-- 2 tablespoons flour
+- 2 tablespoons all-purpose flour

-- 1 teaspoon salt
+- 1 teaspoon salt (preferably kosher)

-- 1 1/2 cups milk
+- 1 1/2 cups whole milk, room temperature

 - 1 cup shredded cheddar cheese